Bppatkar/jsMachineCodingRoundQNAbyBHanu/README.md

 ```

 ## Empty an Array

 ### How to empty an array in js and do not reset it to a new array, and do not loop thorugh to pop each value

 ```javascript
 const arrray = [1, 2, 3, 4, 5, 6];
 console.log((arrray.length = 0));
 ```

-### How would you check if a number is an integer..?
+## Check if a Number is an Integer

 ```javascript
 // Number.isInteger(1);